FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 5. A preprocessor program XSEC is available in the FLO-2D subdirectory to determine the regression coefficient and exponents (A1, A2, A11, A22, B1, B2,
    B11, B22, B2, C1, C11, C22) in Line 2b.

-6. A cross section width can exceed the width of the grid element.
+6. A cross-section width can exceed the width of the grid element.
    For example, a channel cross section that is 100 ft wide can be used in a 20 ft grid system.
-   The model automatically determines the number of grid elements required by a channel cross section.
+   The model automatically determines the number of grid elements required by a channel cross-section.
    If the cross-section width exceeds 95% of the combined bank elements width or if there is less than 5% floodplain surface area left in the bank element after removing the channel surface area, the channel will extend the right bank over another grid element looking downstream.

 7. Set the channel roughness to a reasonable n-value and then set the FROUDC variable to an appropriate value (e.g. 0.95 to ensure subcritical flow).
    FLO- 2D will adjust the roughness values according to the limiting Froude number criteria (see the ROUGH.OUT file).
    Changes to the channel n-values may be accepted by replacing the CHAN.DAT file with the CHAN.RGH file.
-   Just delete the original CHAN.DAT file and rename the CHAN.RGH to CHAN.
+   Just delete the original CHAN.DAT file and rename the CHAN.RGH to CHAN.DAT.
-   DAT.

 8. The confluence can be made by the tributary joining either side of the main channel.
    List the tributary first and the main channel second in Line C.